Yousuf-M03/RPSSL-opg-/README.md

 # Rock Paper Scissors Lizard Spock

 This repository contains my (s244871) code for the (62712) Rock Paper Scissors Lizard Spock assignment.
-The program allows a single player to play Rock Paper Scissors Lizard Spock against a computer agent.
+The program allows a single player to play Rock Paper Scissors Lizard Spock against an agent.
 The agent chooses randomly, and the program tracks scores until one player reaches the winning score.
-Invalid inputs are handled gracefully.
+Invalid inputs are dealt with.

 Below is the flowchart showing the program's process: